blitzagency/rich/README.md

 It is an open source project, so please feel free to rant/rave/contribute as you see fit.
 Bugs are always welcome, as are better ways to handle some of the problems we are trying to solve.
 By no means, for example, are we masters of [Cassowary][] yet.

 ## Approach
 The intent behind Rich is to keep [Marionette.js][] intact where it makes sense but backing it with [Famo.us].
 We have kept nearly all [Marionette.js][] logic and are currently built on top of the latest [Marionette.js][], 2.1.0 at the time of this writing.
 Marionette is put together very well, we did not have to fork it, all of the Rich's functionality is done by overriding.
 In fact one of our goals is explicitly not to fork Marionette.
 To that end, Marionette 2.x is a hard requirement.

 ## Why Marionette?
 We love vanilla Backbone but the the fact is you pretty much need to write something like a [Marionette.js][] to make vanilla Backbone even more productive.
 Rather than write that ourselves, we'd rather stand on the shoulders of the people who have already considered the ins and outs of that.
 Additionally, we have standardized our own internal workflow when it comes to HTML UI around [Marionette.js][], so it made sense for us to keep our devs in familiar territory.

 ## What do I get?
-Rich follows the same ideology as [Marionette.js][] but due to how [Famo.us] rolls, we had to tweek a few things.
+Rich follows the same ideology as [Marionette.js][] but due to how [Famo.us] rolls, we had to tweak a few things.
 First off we don't have LayoutViews(Layouts for those using Marionette 1.x).
 The concept of a layout isn't really needed due to Rich's constraints system.
 Normally you would use a layout to hold containers for things and then position those containers where you want them.
 This way you have sections of your site that you can swap content in and out of.
 In Rich, we substitute that same concept with constraints and `subviews` (more on that later, but for now think of constraints as inspired by Apple's autolayout).

 With Rich you currently get:

   * View
   * ItemView
   * CollectionView
   * Regions

 as display primatives.
 Each of them have slight tweeks and things you'll want to read up on.
 More to come on each of these later.